 Time of year

-The reason this is a factor is purely based on supply and demand.
-The warmer months is high season for tree trimming and tree removal cost, so expect to pay more.
-During the cooler months people are not in their gardens so there is less being done, but there are still the same amount of tree companies working.
+The reason this is a factor that is purely based on supply and demand.
+The warmer months are high season for tree trimming and tree removal cost, so expect to pay more.
+During the cooler months, people are not in their gardens so there is less being done, but there are still the same amount of tree companies working.